AndreSchakkal/ada-actor-website/README.md

 This coefficient $$RC_{movie}$$ captures an actor's recognition in a specific year and movie

-To assess an actor's overall recognition in a given year, we aggregate the movie recognition coefficients using the formula:
+To assess an actor's overall recognition in a given year, we aggregate the movie recognition coefficients $$RC_{movie}$$ using the formula:

 $$RC_{year}(actor,year) = \frac{1}{n(actor)} \sum_{i=1}^{n(actor)} RC_{movie}(actor,year,{movie}_i)$$